cge-tubingens/IDEAL-GENOM/README.md

 # IDEAL-GENOME

-This Python package is designed to execute a GWAS pipeline, encapsulating several years of reseach as well as new experiences at CGE Tübingen.
+This Python package is intended to perform a GWAS pipeline, that starts with the data coming from the imputation process to the files with the summary statistics resulting from a GWAS.
+We have implemented a 'divergent' pipeline: in one branch we train a fixed effect model and in the other one a random effect model.

 # Basic Requirements